JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 | Sort rows                | `df.sort_values(by = 'x')`                                     | `sort(df, :x)`                              |
 |                          | `df.sort_values(by = ['grp', 'x'], ascending = [True, False])` | `sort(df, [:grp, order(:x, rev = true)])`   |

 Note that pandas skips `NaN` values in its analytic functions by default.
-By constrast, Julia functions do not skip `NaN`'s for safety reasons.
+By contrast, Julia functions do not skip `NaN`'s for safety reasons.
 If necessary, you can filter out the `NaN`'s before processing, for example, `mean(Iterators.filter(!isnan, x))`